 Obama said, "Rather than furthering discovery, our government has forced what I believe is a false choice between sound science and moral values.
 In this case, I believe the two are not inconsistent.
 As a person of faith, I believe we are called to care for each other and work to ease human suffering."
 This coming from a man who also supports late term abortions and infanticide.

-because in most cases the research process involves destroying the embryo.
+There are ethical and moral grounds for opposing embryonic stem cell research.
+Some of which are: creating a life to take a life, because in most cases the research process involves destroying the embryo.
 What’s next, making babies for spare body parts?
 What about human cloning?
 Obama denies embryonic research would lead to human cloning and said, "And we will ensure that our government never opens the door to the use of cloning for human reproduction.
 It is dangerous, profoundly wrong, and has no place in our society, or any society."
 Some may say that statement is a contradiction.
 In Denmark they are creating designer babies, where “doctors” are playing with DNA to make the “perfect” child.
 In essence, some of these “doctors” are playing God.
 Moreover, many scientists have said embryonic stem cells are irrelevant to medical progress, because there have been scientific breakthroughs with adult stem cells.
 The scientists are also having results from adult and cord blood stem cells.

 In contrast, according to Francis Collins the Director of the National Institute of Health (NIH), embryonic stem cell research could not be conducted in the United States without Federal funding and calls the research necessary.
 Collins said NIH has invested more than $500 million (taxpayers’ dollars) in human embryonic stem-cell research.
 There has been a ban on human embryonic stem-cell research in the United States since U.S. District Judge Royce C. Lamberth issued a preliminary injunction August 23, 2010 against the NIH from funding the research.
 However, on April 29, 2011 the DC Appeals Court, in a 2-1 decision reversed the decision of Justice Lamberth allowing federal funds to be used for embryonic stem cell research.
 Their reasoning: the scientists would be out of a job without federal funds.
 What??
 The country is going bankrupt, yet these Judges believe the taxpayers should pick up the tab to keep these people employed.
 With that type of thinking no programs could be cut.